don-han/website/content/articles/2015-05-18_make-a-website-with-github-pages-and-pelican.md

 your site with `pelican content`.
 By default, this will create your website structure on 'output' folder.

-5. Install ghp-import and do `ghp-import output`.
+5. Install ghp-import (`pip install ghp-import`) and do `ghp-import output`.
 To quote the creator, it is "a script that can copy a directory to the gh-pages branch of the repository."
 More information about ghp-import [here](https://github.com/davisp/ghp-import).